live-clones/docutils/docutils/FAQ.rst

 ------------------------------

 You may use a field list with class argument and some CSS styling.
-For an example see `Docutils TODO lists`_ and its source todo-lists.txt_.
+For an example see `Docutils TODO lists`_ and its source todo-lists.rst_.

 .. _Docutils TODO lists: docs/user/todo-lists.html
-.. _todo-lists.txt: docs/user/todo-lists.txt
+.. _todo-lists.rst: docs/user/todo-lists.rst

 How can I specify an image grid?